elifiner/poelog/README.md

 # PoeLog

 PoeLog is a simple Chrome extension that allows you to download a full transcript of your conversation with an AI bot on poe.com.
 It's particularly useful for capturing long-running conversations that you may want to use as a source of data for other purposes.
+With the new update, you can now choose to include either just the human, just the bot, or both parties' messages in the transcript.

 ## Installation